lucisgit/moodle-mod_panopto/README.md

 Configuration
 -------------

-Global plugin configuration allows admin to set timeout after which temporal viewing permissions will be removed (see "[What happens under the bonnet](#what-happens-under-the-bonnet)" above).
+Global plugin configuration allows admin to set timeout window after which temporal viewing permissions will be removed (see "[What happens under the bonnet](#what-happens-under-the-bonnet)" above).

+Also make sure that [repository plugin](https://github.com/lucisgit/moodle-repository_panopto) is [configured](https://github.com/lucisgit/moodle-repository_panopto#configuration) to use your Panopto site.

 Panopto API library
 -------------------